 Much of the work is self-marked.
 The weekly assignments will be assessed by the teacher and the marks, as a percentage, recorded.
-The final examination for each of the three modules studied is of 1 hour 30 minutes and will take place at the end of the two year course.
-The examination board is Pearson Edexcel.
+The final examination, at the end of the Upper Sixth, comprises 3 papers each of a duration 2 hours.
+The examination board is Edexcel and more information can be found at www.edexcel.com.

-All students will use the Pearson series of textbooks specific to the course.
+All students will use the Pearson textbooks produced for the Pearson Edexcel syllabus.